Christen Bang

 Christen Steffensen Bang (alternately Christen Staphensøn Bang) was born in 1584 at Aalborg, Denmark and died 1678 in Christiania.
 He was a Danish–Norwegian priest and theological writer, who established Norway's first printing-house, and wrote the first description of Christiania (currently Oslo).

 Christen Bang was the son of a merchant.
 He took baccalaureus degree at the University of Copenhagen in 1612.
-He was ordained in 1614 and appointed as chaplain of Solum near Skien.
-In 1621 he became pastor in Romedal, Norway, where he served until he resigned in 1657 after 36 years of service.
+He was ordained in 1614 and appointed as chaplain of Solum Church near Skien.
+In 1621 he became pastor at Romedal Church near Hamar, Norway, where he served until he resigned in 1657 after 36 years of service.
 He then moved to Christiania, where he died as an indigent in the Oslo hospital at approximately 95 years of age.